asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond

-The all-at-once system is solved using flexible GMRES \citep[FGMRES,][]{saad1993flexible} with \(\alpha=10^{-4}\) and a relative tolerance of \(10^{-11}\), converging in 3 iterations independently of \(N_{t}\).\footnote{FGMRES is used here not for the flexibility (the preconditioner is constant) but because it requires one less preconditioner application than GMRES or Richardson iterations, which gives a significant gain when the iteration counts are small.} Although we achieved greater speedup for \(\alpha=10^{-6}\) in the previous example, we use \(10^{-4}\) here both because it is closer to the recommended values \citep{gander2019convergence}, and because for the nonlinear problems we consider next the predominant error stems from the reference value \(\hat{u}\) in the preconditioner, so decreasing \(\alpha\) further does not lead to greater speedup.
+The all-at-once system is solved using flexible GMRES \citep[FGMRES,][]{saad1993flexible} to a relative tolerance of \(10^{-11}\) for two \(\alpha\) values \(\alpha=10^{-4}\) and \(\alpha=10^{-6}\), converging in \(m_{p}=3\) and \(m_{p}=2\) iterations respectively independently of \(N_{t}\).\footnote{ FGMRES is used here not for the flexibility (the preconditioner is constant) but because it requires one less preconditioner application than GMRES or Richardson iterations.
+For small iteration counts this outweighs the additional memory requirements and gives a significant speedup gain.} We achieved greater speedup for \(\alpha=10^{-6}\) in the previous example, but we also show \(\alpha=10^{-4}\) here because it is closer both to the recommended values \citep{gander2019convergence}, and to those used for the nonlinear problems we consider next, where the predominant error stems from the reference value \(\hat{u}\) in the preconditioner so decreasing \(\alpha\) further does not lead to greater speedup.
 The serial-in-time problem is parallelised in space with \(P_{s}=2\) processors, resulting in \(\approx108\)kDoFs per processor.
 In the parallel-in-time method \(P_{p}=2P_{s}N_{t}\) processors are used to maintain the same number of floating points per processor for the complex-valued block solves.

-The strong scaling of wallclock time taken per timestep is shown in Figure \ref{fig:lswe-speedup} up to \(N_{t}=8,192\) and \(P_{p}=32,768\).
-The crossover to the parallel method being faster occurs at \(N_{t}=4\), earlier than for the scalar advection example due to using \(2P_{s}\) processors for each block solve.
-Again we see excellent scaling achieving 64\%-73\% of the ideal speedup from \(N_{t}=2\) to \(N_{t}=1024\), where the actual speedup is 217 using 4096 processors.
-For \(N_{t}>1024\) the scaling deteriorates slightly, but still reaches a maximum speedup over the serial-in-time method of 1,244 with \(N_{t}=8192\) for a total of \(\approx1.75\) billion DoFs using 32,768 processors (512 nodes), or 46\% of the ideal speedup.
+The strong scaling of wallclock time taken per timestep is shown in Fig. \ref{fig:lswe-speedup} up to \(N_{t}=8,192\) and \(P_{p}=32,768\), with the performance model prediction for \(\alpha=10^{-6}\).
+The crossover to the parallel method being faster occurs at \(N_{t}=4\) for both cases, earlier than for the scalar advection example due to using \(2P_{s}\) processors for each block solve.
+Again we see excellent scaling for both cases, achieving 63\%-74\% of the ideal speedup from \(N_{t}=2\) to \(N_{t}=1024\), where the actual speedups are 214 and 323 using 4096 processors.
+For \(N_{t}>1024\) the scaling deteriorates slightly, but still reaches maximum speedups over the serial-in-time method of 1,402 and 2,126 with \(N_{t}=8192\) for a total of \(\approx1.75\) billion DoFs using 32,768 processors (512 nodes), or 51\% of the ideal speedup for each value of \(\alpha\).
 This speedup is very competitive with previous results in the literature for time-parallel speedup of the linear shallow water equations \citep{schreiber2018beyond}.